espocrm/documentation/user-guide/knowledge-base.md

 Categories allow to group articles.
 One category can contain multiple sub-categories.
 Each article can be related to one or multiple categories.

+Knowledge Base Category is a separate entity type, hence an access can be controlled by ACL.

 To be able to search articles in all sub-categories you need to switch to the expanded mode by clicking the small folder icon next to the root category.